fardog/prints/README.md

 settings are written into the gcode, so inspect the end of the files to see what settings they use.

+## Generating SCAD

+There is a hacked together script for generating scad files; to use:

+1. Install Python 3.6+
+1. Install requirements from `requirements.txt`
+1. Create a new module in the `prints` directory, following the module format described below.
+1. Run `./scripts/solid module_name -- --param_override=value`

+### Module Format

+A module must export the following:

+1. A `Params` class, which includes Python 3 type annotations for each parameter
+1. A `main(params: Params)` function, which takes an instantiated `Prams` class and returns a `solidpython` object

+Until this is better documented, see the [rug corner](./prints/rug_corner) module.

 ## License

 [Creative Commons Attribution (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/)